What makes us

 different?

 We the Peace’s interactive approach is different because programs are centered around nervous system regulation, self empowerment and the unique needs of special populations and marginalized groups.
 Our partnerships with elected officials, businesses and community stakeholders help us to advance mental health policies and community wide awareness campaigns.
+We do our best to offer community events that are fully financed by our organization and partners; or offered at an accessible rate.

 Barbara and Robyn Donaldson are a mother-daughter duo, who believe in the power of education, literacy, supporting young people; and making sure mental health, restorative justice and trauma informed care are centered in communities post-COVID.